georgeliu95/TensorRT/plugin/efficientNMSPlugin/README.md

 #### Scores Input
 The scores input has shape `[batch_size, number_boxes, number_classes]`, such that for each anchor box, there are `num_classes` elements with the predicted scores for each candidate class.

 Usually, the score values will have passed through a sigmoid activation function before reaching the NMS operation.
 However, as an optimization, the pre-sigmoid raw scores can also be provided to the NMS plugin to reduce overall network latency.
-If raw scores are given, enable the `score_sigmoid` parameter so they are processed accordingly.
+If raw scores are given, enable the `score_activation` parameter so they are processed accordingly.

 #### Anchors Input (Optional)
 Only used in *Fused Box Decoder* mode.
 It is much more efficient to perform the box decoding steps within this plugin.
 In this case, the boxes input will be treated as the raw box corrections, and this third input should contain the default anchor/prior box coordinates.